 But that marketing trick is more than a year old now.
 If it’s still valid, it’s certainly not a trick any longer.
 So what to do?

 Curate your notes!
 Delete (or re-categorize) outdated notes.
 Update notes with new information.
 Look at your system of organizing and refine or remodel it.
-Your digital notes are living documents, meant to
+Your digital notes are living documents, meant to be used.
+Not to gather digital dust.

 Simple Yet Effective